University Policy

 posted after a bachelor’s degree has been earned, or concurrently.

-C. Institutional credits requirement: more than half of the required minimum credits for a graduate degree, which must be earned at George Mason University.
-The residency requirements for graduate degrees at George Mason University are set forth in the University Catalog.
+Institutional credits requirement: more than half of the required minimum credits for a graduate degree, which must be earned at George Mason University.
+Unique credit requirements for graduate degrees at George Mason University are set forth in the University Catalog.

 A. Specific responsibilities for oversight and approval are detailed throughout the policy.
 The Office of the University Registrar shall provide a form to coordinate and document student-initiated dual degree programs, including the rationale, the primary department, the proposed curriculum and required signatures, at a minimum.